Identity

 \[\begin{equation} M^{*}_{10} =\left(\begin{array}{cccccccccc} 1 & 2 & 3 & 4 & 5 & 6 & 7 & 8 & 9 & 10 \\ 1 & 0 & 0 & 0 & 0 & 0 & 0 & 0 & 0 & 0 \\ 1 & 1 & 0 & 0 & 0 & 0 & 0 & 0 & 0 & 0 \\ 1 & 1 & 1 & 0 & 0 & 0 & 0 & 0 & 0 & 0 \\ 1 & 1 & 1 & 1 & 0 & 0 & 0 & 0 & 0 & 0 \\ 1 & 1 & 1 & 1 & 1 & 0 & 0 & 0 & 0 & 0 \\ 1 & 1 & 1 & 1 & 1 & 1 & 0 & 0 & 0 & 0 \\ 1 & 1 & 1 & 1 & 1 & 1 & 1 & 0 & 0 & 0 \\ 1 & 1 & 1 & 1 & 1 & 1 & 1 & 1 & 0 & 0 \\ 1 & 1 & 1 & 1 & 1 & 1 & 1 & 1 & 1 & 0 \end{array} \right) \end{equation}\]

-This proof can be generalized to a very similar kind of matrices, resulting in:
+This proof can be generalized to a very similar type of matrices, resulting in:

 \[\begin{equation} det{\bigg[ max(i,j)^k \bigg]}_{1\leq i,j \leq n} = {(-1)}^{n-1} \cdot n^{k} \cdot \prod_{s=1}^{n-1}{(s+1)^k-s^k} \end{equation}\]